Alabama Family Assistance (FA) Program #

 Alabama Food Assistance Program (SNAP) #

-The aim of Food Assistance Program is to alleviate hunger and improve nutrition by providing monthly cash benefits to eligible low income Alabamians to help them buy the food they need for good health.
+The aim of Food Assistance Program is to alleviate hunger and improve nutrition by providing monthly cash benefits to eligible low income Alabamians to help them buy the food they need for healthy diet.

 How do I apply for food stamps online in Alabama?

-To apply for food assistance benefits online, please visit MyAlabama.gov — the online application portal for Alabama’s public assistance.
-Before you can complete the application, you must first register for an account.
+To apply for food assistance benefits online, please visit MyDHR — the only online application portal for Alabama’s public assistance.

 Alabama Medicaid #

-Medicaid is the largest program providing medical and health-related services to Alabama’s poorest people — including children, the aged, blind, and/or disabled.
+Alabama Medicaid is the largest program providing medical and health-related services to Alabama’s poorest residents — including families with children, the aged, blind, and/or disabled.

 How do I apply for Medicaid in Alabama?

 You may file a paper application or you may apply online at Insure Alabama.
-If you need help when applying online, please call 1-888-373-5437 for assitance.
+If you need help when applying online, please call 1-888-373-5437 for assistance.

-If you want to apply for help in paying your Medicare premiums, for nursing home or a program for the elderly or disabled, you will need to send an application to one of Medicaid's 11 district offices.
+If you want to apply for help in paying your Medicare premiums, for nursing home or a program for the elderly or disabled, you will need to send an application to one of Medicaid's 11 district offices serving your county.

 Alabama ALL Kids #